Trilinear compensated compactness and Burnett's conjecture in general relativity: Setup and preliminaries

 Finally we show that \eqref{eq:transport.orig} holds.
 Take $a(x,\xi)\in C^\infty_c(T^*\mathcal M\setminus \{0\})$.
 Define $\widetilde{a}$ so that $\widetilde{a}\restriction_{S} = a$ but such that $\widetilde{a}$ is homogeneous of order $1$.
 Therefore, using \eqref{eq:transport.def}, we know that \eqref{eq:transport.orig} holds with $\widetilde{a}$ in the place of $a$.
 However, since $\ud \mu$ is supported on $S$ (by construction), it follows that in fact \eqref{eq:transport.orig} holds for $a$. \qedhere \end{proof}

-\begin{rk}($\ud \nu$ can be chosen to be even) In the ``forward'' direction of the above proof, we could have instead defined
+\begin{rk}[$\ud \nu$ can be chosen to be even] In the ``forward'' direction of the above proof, we could have instead defined

-so that $I$ is even, i.e.~$I(\varphi)= 0$ for all odd function $\varphi$.
+so that $I$ is even, i.e.~$I(\varphi)= 0$ for {every} odd function $\varphi$.
 Consequently, $\ud\nu$ is also even.
 In fact, the measure solution to the Vlasov equation that we will eventually construct is even. \end{rk}